Maple Balsamic Vinaigrette Dressing

 Today I’m sharing how to make this healthy & delicious Balsamic Vinaigrette Recipe!
 This dressing literally takes 3 minutes to make and only contains five ingredients.
 It’s a healthy and delicious way to make any salad taste amazing.

-- No Chemicals!
-We eat a LOT of salad in this house.
-If I had to estimate, I’d say that we it a salad with dinner 5 out of 7 nights a week.
+• No Chemicals.
+We eat a lot of salad in this house.
 As a result, I make this dressing all the time.
 It adds rich flavor to your salad while skipping all the chemicals & sugars found in many store-bought dressings.

 Maple Balsamic Vinaigrette: Ingredients & Substituions